natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-30D.md

 Unlike previous Yak jets (such as the Yak-23/17/15) the Yak-30 is a conventional swept-wing jet fighter that performs much more akin to the famed Mig-15/17 than its more manoeuvrable, straight-winged forebears.
 At its BR, the Yak-30 is an excellent aircraft that can compete with the best other nations have to offer, if played right and not uptiered.

 The Yak-30 is incredibly fast, capable of over 1,000 km/h in level flight.
-Unfortunately, acceleration over 850 kph isn't particularly good and significant energy is lost in any sort of manoeuvre at those speeds.
+Unfortunately, acceleration over 850 km/h isn't particularly good and significant energy is lost in any sort of manoeuvre at those speeds.

 Please note that the Yak-30 starts to compresses significantly at high speeds and cannot effectively make high-speed deflection shots unless the target in question is flying idly and is not spatially aware.